TaylanOzturk23/PvP-Game/README.md

 # PvP-Game
 A game like "Swords and Sandals II" with python and played in terminal.

-# Info about game shortly (This text is excerpted from the game.
-So the same text is also available in the game)
+# Info about game shortly
+This text is excerpted from the game.
+So the same text is also available in the game.

 """
                 -------------------------------------------------------------------------------
                 Welcome to the Game !